mgmacleod/context-mechanics/docs/foundation/context-mechanics-general-intro.md

 ---

-**Context Mechanics**: *The science of understanding how different cognitive architectures coordinate across the full spectrum of integration, from simple information exchange to complex collaborative work.*
+**Context Mechanics**: *The science of understanding how different cognitive architectures coordinate across the modes of integration, from simple information exchange to complex collaborative work.*